turing-lab/HoverGames/README.md

 ### Stream
 This module contains a script that sends over UDP the video feed from the usb camera atached to the raspberry pi.
 The python script recives the video singal to the main computer using Opencv functions.
 ### Yolov3
 Here a costom version of YoloV3 was adapted to detect persons, animals and cars.
 This are the main features intended to be inserted on to the map that will be used by the recue teams that need to locate survivors and the fire status.
+### ROS
+In Turing Lab, we are great enthusiasts of using ROS and for this project we made use of the packeges of MAVROS and MAPVIZ.
+MavRos gave us the oportunity to comunicate with the drone using Mavlkink messages that provides all the information needed from the sensors of the drone.
+MapViz is a GPS visual interface that makes posible to generate maps, rutes and point positions on a global localizacion enviroment.

 ## List of materials
 Aditional to the NXP Drone kit out team add some components to the system.
 - 4200mAh Lipo Battery